philippbayer/CV/Readme.md

 # About

 My CV using the R-package vitae.
-This folder contains the RStudio-project, the CV itself is in the folder CV/.
+This folder contains the RStudio-project, the CV itself is in the folder CV/ - two versions, a long one, and one shorter than two pages.

 There's an older, pure LaTeX-based version in Old_CV/.
 This does not compile on newer (>20) Ubuntu systems because the style is very outdated.